UI5/renovate-config/CONTRIBUTING.md

 ### How to Contribute

 1. Make sure the change is welcome (see [General Remarks](#general-remarks)).
-    - Also check on the [UI5 Renovate Preset Task Board](https://github.com/orgs/SAP/projects/XXX) whether related tasks are already being worked on, blocked, or in discussion.
+    - Also check on the [UI5 Renovate Preset Config Task Board](https://github.com/orgs/SAP/projects/XXX) whether related tasks are already being worked on, blocked, or in discussion.
 1. Create a branch by forking the relevant module repository and apply your change.
 1. Commit and push your change to that branch.
     - 👉 **Please follow our [Development Conventions and Guidelines](docs/Guidelines.md).**